-- A. RCC Alameda is to be notified either directly or via a competent authority immediately when an alerted security threat has ended.
-Additionally, it is important to report all threats to vessel security, whether successful or unsuccessful, to RCC Alameda.
-This information is used to reduce the risks of future incidents, improve preparedness to respond to such incidents, and enable the U.S. Government to comply with mandatory reporting requirements to the International Maritime Organization (IMO).

-- B. This post-incident report should be submitted in the following format:

-- 1. Ship's name and call sign, IMO number, Inmarsat ID, or MMSI number

-- 2. Reference initial ship security alert

-- 3. Position of incident
+- A. RCC Alameda is to be notified by the appropriate entity, such as the Company Security Officer (CSO), the vessel owner or owner's agent, or the competent authority (for foreign vessels) when an alerted security threat has ended.
+Additionally, it is important to report all threats to vessel security in which the ship's SSAS has been activated, whether successful or unsuccessful, to RCC Alameda.
+This information is used to reduce the risks of future incidents, improve preparedness to respond to such incidents, and enable the U.S. Government to comply with mandatory reporting requirements to the IMO. - B. This post-incident report should be submitted in the following format: - 1.
+Ship's name and call sign, IMO number, Inmarsat ID, or MMSI number; - 2.
+Reference initial ship security alert; - 3.
+Name of the area Position of incident (Latitude and longitude) Time of incident; - 4.
+Details of incident, e.g., - While sailing, at anchor or at berth? - Method of attack - Description/number of suspect craft - Number and brief description of attackers/perpetrators - What kind of weapons did the attackers carry?

-Latitude and longitude

-Name of the area

-- 4. Details of incident, e.g.,

-- While sailing, at anchor or at berth?

-- Method of attack

-- Description/number of suspect craft

-- Number and brief description of attackers/perpetrators

-- What kind of weapons did the attackers carry?
+Enclosure (5) to NAVIGATION AND VESSEL INSPECTION CIRCULAR No. 04-03

 - Any other information (e.g., language spoken)

-- Injuries to crew and passengers - Damage to ship (Which part of the ship was attacked?) - Brief details of stolen property/cargo - Actions taken by the master and crew - Was incident reported to the coastal authority and to whom? - Action taken by the coastal State - 5.
-Last observed movements of pirate/suspect craft, e.g., Date/time/course/position/speed - 6.
-Assistance required - 7.
-Preferred communications with reporting ship, e.g., Appropriate Coast Radio Station HF/MF/VHF INMARSAT IDs (including ocean region code) MMSI - 8 Date/time of report (UTC) - 12.
-Inadvertent Ship Security Alerts: The ship should report an inadvertent alert to RCC Alameda immediately to protect system integrity and to prevent costly response that may divert response resources from other pressing needs. - 13.
-Communications Service Providers: - A. Communications service providers (CSPs) receive radio security alerts from ships and relay them to competent authorities using capabilities such as satellite systems, terrestrial radio systems, and ground communications links. - B. GMDSS-based CSPs already operating as an IMO-recognized part of GMDSS need not undergo further approval to process ship security alerts as long as these alerts are handled in a manner equivalent to GMDSS distress alerts, and are routed to U.S. designated competent authorities. - C. Non-GMDSS-based CSPs using mobile satellite systems not yet or not intending to be recognized by IMO as part of GMDSS will need to be accepted by the U.S. Coast Guard for processing ship security alerts.
-In general, they will be reviewed for suitability by the U.S. Coast Guard in accordance with applicable provisions of IMO Assembly Resolution A.888 (21).
-Non-GMDSS CSPs should do the following: - 1.
-Provide continuous coverage in areas where ships using the system will sail with at least 99.9% network availability - 2.
-Provide continuous priority access, and preserve and transfer the priority through the system for ship security alerts - 3.
-Be able to handle the anticipated distress priority traffic by vessels using the system
+- Injuries to crew and passengers

+- Damage to ship (Which part of the ship was attacked?)

+- Brief details of stolen property/cargo

+- Actions taken by the master and crew

+- Was incident reported to the coastal authority and to whom?

+- Action taken by the coastal state;

+- 5. Last observed movements of pirate/suspect craft (e.g. Date/time/course/position/speed);

+- 6. Assistance required;

+- Preferred communications with reporting ship, e.g., Appropriate Coast Radio Station HF/MF/VHF INMARSAT IDs (including ocean region code) MMSI; and

+- 8. Date/time of report (UTC).

+12. Inadvertent or False Ship Security Alerts:

+- A. The ship should report an inadvertent alert to RCC Alameda immediately to protect system integrity and to prevent a costly response that may divert response resources from a bona fide emergency. - B. False alerts are extremely costly, occupying time and resources that become unavailable to respond to valid events.
+The Coast Guard intends to prosecute vessels or people making false alerts if it is determined that the false alerts are intentional.
+The nature of an alert and the response multiplies the effect of a false alert.

+13. Communications Service Providers:

+- A. A CSP receives radio security alerts from ships and relays them to either competent authorities, TSPs, or Flag Administrations using capabilities such as satellite systems, terrestrial radio systems, and ground communications links. - B. Global Maritime Distress and Safety System (GMDSS)-based CSPs already operating as an IMO-recognized part of GMDSS need not undergo further approval to process ship security alerts as long as these alerts are handled in a manner equivalent to GMDSS distress alerts, and are routed to U.S. designated competent authorities. - C. Non-GMDSS-based CSPs using mobile satellite systems not yet or not intending to be recognized by IMO as part of GMDSS will need to be reviewed by the U. S. Coast Guard

+Office of Systems Engineering (CG-3PSE-3) for suitability with the applicable provisions of IMO Assembly Resolution A.888 (21).
+Non GMDSS-based CSPs will also need to be reviewed by the Federal Communications Commission (FCC).
+Non-GMDSS CSPs are to be capable of doing the following: